One-Hour Dinner Rolls

 • 3 tablespoons sugar

-• 1 egg at room temp place in a bowl of warm water for at least 5 minutes
+• 1 egg room temperature.
+If eggs are not room temperature, place in a bowl of warm water for at least 5 minutes

 • additional melted butter a few tablespoons for brushing on at end